langfob/tzar/README.md

 #### To run under tzar emulation

-We have to do 2 things:
+We have to do 3 things:

+-   First, make sure that the tzar emulator package is installed (as described above) and loaded with a call such as "library(tzar)".
--   First, we would have to edit the **model.R** file to set the argument variables correctly.
+-   Second, we would have to edit the **model.R** file to set the argument variables correctly.
 Assuming that:

     -   the tzar jar file was in the directory "~/tzar"
-    -   we want the tzar emulation scratch file in our home directory
+    -   we want the tzar emulation scratch file in our home directory (though you can put it anywhere you want)
         -   tzar emulation requires the use of a tiny scratch file that you don't need to know anything about, other than specifying where to put it.
         -   The file is deleted at the end of the run, so its location is not terribly important.
     -   the R code is in the current working directory